syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/layers.md

 # Layers

-The Maps control is rendered through [`Layers`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.Maps.html#Syncfusion_EJ2_Maps_Maps_Layers) and any number of layers can be added to the Maps.
+The Maps component is rendered through [`Layers`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.Maps.html#Syncfusion_EJ2_Maps_Maps_Layers) and any number of layers can be added to the Maps.

 ## Multilayer